Stanford women get special opportunity to face top Americans

+The Stanford great now with the Los Angeles Sparks high-fived the Cardinal players and hugged the coaching staff when she left the game for good in the fourth quarter.
+Afterward she told the adoring crowd: “Get ready for us to go win another gold in Tokyo.”

+“I’m really grateful to represent Stanford and USA in this game today,” Ogwumike said.

-STANFORD, Calif.
-(AP) — Layshia Clarendon can only imagine back to her college days at the University of California in Berkeley having the opportunity to match up with the best women’s players in the world, like Sue Bird and Diana Taurasi.
+Layshia Clarendon can only imagine back to her college days at the University of California in Berkeley having the opportunity to match up with the best women’s players in the world, like Sue Bird and Diana Taurasi.

-Tara VanDerveer’s young Stanford team hosted Clarendon, Bird and Taurasi on Saturday in what the Hall of Fame coach counted on providing a tremendous experience for her women.

 “I’m trying to think back to my college self and what it would have been like to play the national team with Sue and all these awesome people,” said Clarendon, a guard with the Connecticut Sun.
 “I think it goes always to representation matters, right?
 They get to see it to believe it kind of thing.
 Just being able to take the time at shootaround and chat with them a little bit afterward, and for them to see if that’s what you aspire to, to measure up and see how close you are to that Olympic level goal, obviously it helps them prepare for the Pac-12 and how good of a conference it is.
 It’s awesome.
 And any time you’re going against Tara there’s a level of, you know she’s got something up her sleeve.”